fatjond0413/CYOA/readme.md

-# You are in a alternate universe
+## After a long and nice sleep you wake up.
 ---

-## You wake up your dad walks in and he is a whole different person
+Your dad comes in and he looks like a whole different person then your regular dad does,

-What do you do.
+What do you do?

 [You look in the mirror to see if yourself](you.md)